 Where can you use the JR Pass?

-The JR Pass is valid on most lines in Japan and on most trains, here are further details.
+The JR Pass is valid on most lines in Japan and most trains, here are further details.

 Which Trains Can You Use the JR Pass on